Esri/arcgis-runtime-samples-android/java/arcgis-tiledlayer-url/README.md

 # ArcGIS Tiled Layer URL
-### Category: Layers
+This sample demonstrates how to load an ArcGIS Tiled Layer from a URL.

 ![Tiled Layer from URL App](arcgis-tiledlayer-url.png)

-The ArcGIS Tile Layer URL app is the most basic Map app for the [ArcGIS Runtime SDK for Android](https://developers.arcgis.com/en/android/) using Tiled Layer basemap from an ArcGIS Online service URL.
-It shows how to inflate a MapView in the layout XML of the activity, create a Tiled Layer from an ArcGIS Online service URL and bind that to a `Basemap`.
-The `Basemap` is used to create a `Map` which is used inside of the `MapView`.
-By default, this map supports basic zooming and panning operations.
+## How to use the sample
+Simply run the app.

-## Features
+## How it works
-* ArcGISMap
-* MapView
-* ArcGISTiledLayer
-* Basemap

-## Developer pattern
+An `ArcGISTiledLayer` from an ArcGIS Online service URL is added to the `ArcGISMap` as an operational layer.

 ```java
 // create new Tiled Layer from service url
 ArcGISTiledLayer tiledLayerBaseMap = new ArcGISTiledLayer(getResources().getString(R.string.world_topo_service));